Soft-V/SoftV.Docs/docs/robocad/libraries/studica/imu.md

 ---
-id: motors
+id: imu
-title: Motors
+title: IMU
 ---

-# Motors
+# IMU

-Motors are used to move robot and its components.
+IMU is used to know robot yaw rotation.

 #### Example: